NIFTy-PPL/NIFTy/docs/source/code.rst

 From such a perspective,

-- IFT problems largely consist of *minimization* problems involving a large number of equations.
+- IFT problems largely consist of the combination of several high dimensional *minimization* problems.
+- Within NIFTy, *models* are used to define the characteristic equations and
+  properties of the problems.
 - The equations are built mostly from the application of *linear operators*, but there may also be nonlinear functions involved.
 - The unknowns in the equations represent either continuous physical *fields*,